 Mid-Minnesota Legal Assistance offers free legal advice and representation to low-income and elderly families.
 Lawyers also give free consultations or advice to individuals to prevent loss of shelter, prevent a foreclosure and obtain repairs needed to make housing safe.
 Or free attorneys in Ramsey County help with applications to benefits, civil legal issues and more.
 Phone 612-332-1441.
 Learn more on Minnesota free legal advice.

 Minneapolis Urban League (612-302-3100) offers free foreclosure counseling for African Americans as well as others who are facing a foreclosure.
 They also address employment, credit repair needs, lack of affordable housing and so much more.

 St. Mary's Health Clinic provides free high-quality care to low-income as well as underinsured and uninsured men, women, and children in the greater metropolitan area of St. Paul and Ramsey County.
 Over 300 doctors help support the clinic.
 Get free immunizations, women’s health care, cancer screenings and more.
 Call or (651) 287-7777 651-690-7020 to learn more or make an appointment.

-Several other clinics, medical and dental centers operate in the region.
+Several other free community clinics, medical and dental centers operate in the region.
 Programs offered include free check ups, discounted prescription drugs, affordable dental care, and family care.
 Some of the leading centers are St. Paul based United Family Medicine - Community Clinic ((651) 241-1000) as well as Open Cities, which has several locations in Ramsey County.
 Get more information on their services and locations.
 Or locate additional free community clinics in Ramsey County.